omegarhovega/ARRRType/README.md

 ```
 Please note that the security settings for the Supabase tables in production need to be set to your requirements.

+d.
+(Optional) If you want to install Supabase locally for testing, without linking to an online Supabase account, you need to install the Supabase CLI and Docker.
+Follow the instructions for Supabase local deployment: https://supabase.com/docs/guides/local-development.
+Note that this will require additional modifications to include the local server address when you run the application.

 4. **Database Population**

 You can populate the database with sample texts and words using the provided CSV files: